paramoreagency/imgsizer/README.md

 imgsizer
 ========

-Fork of the discontinued addon from Devot-ee.com, ImgSizer
+Fork of the discontinued ExpressionEngine addon from Devot-ee.com, ImgSizer